Liamss/improving-accessibility/README.md

 * Semantic HTML elements can be found throughout the source code

         - Header added with Nav
-        - Sections added for each business offering
+        - Articles added for each business offering
         - Aside added (after some issues with it sliding down)
         - Footer Added